Dedicated Clarksville Personal Injury Attorneys Ready To Serve You

 Trucking Accidents

-It is vital to establish a fault at the earliest stage possible.
+It is vital to establish a fault at the earliest possible stage.
 This is because trucking companies are usually quick to point the finger at other drivers to shift the focus away from their negligent conduct.
-Some of the most common causes of truck-related accidents include excessive fatigue of the driver, a jam-packed delivery itinerary with unreasonable deadlines, improper loading procedures, poorly manufactured or faulty equipment, improperly maintained trucks, insufficient driver training, defective road conditions, and aggressive or unsafe driving by the truck driver.
+Some of the most common causes of truck-related accidents include excessive fatigue of the driver, a jam-packed delivery itinerary with unreasonable deadlines, improper loading procedures, poorly manufactured or faulty equipment, improperly maintained trucks, insufficient driver training, defective road conditions and aggressive or unsafe driving by the truck driver.

 Boating Accidents

-Tennessee is a state known for its abundance of lakes and rivers, and boating is a longstanding favorite hobby of many Tennesseans.
-Unfortunately, boating accidents are an all-too-common occurrence that often results in property damage, serious injuries, and death.
-According to the Tennessee Wildlife Resources Agency (“TWRA”) 2017 Tennessee Boating Incident Report, the leading type of boating incident was a collision with a vessel.
-Alcohol and/or drug use was a primary cause in 9.1%of boating incidents in 2017.
-If you have been injured in a boating accident that wasn’t your fault contact a highly skilled Clarksville personal injury lawyer at Batson Nolan PLC.
+Tennessee is a state known for its abundance of lakes and rivers, and boating is a long-standing favorite hobby of many Tennesseans.
+Unfortunately, boating accidents are an all-too-common occurrence that often results in property damage, serious injuries and death.
+According to the 2017 Tennessee Wildlife Resources Agency (“TWRA”) Boating Incident Report, the leading type of boating incident was a collision with a vessel.
+Alcohol and/or drug use was a primary cause of 9.1% of boating incidents in 2017.
+If you have been injured in a boating accident that wasn’t your fault, contact a highly skilled Clarksville personal injury lawyer at Batson Nolan PLC.

 Traumatic Brain Injury

-Car, motorcycle, boating, and trucking accidents all have the potential to inflict serious injuries on the individuals involved – especially severe trauma to the head.
+Car, motorcycle, boating and trucking accidents all have the potential to inflict serious injuries on the individuals involved – especially severe trauma to the head.
 The brain is undoubtedly the most complex organ in the human body, so much so that modern medical science still cannot fully explain how the brain works.
-Accordingly, when an individual suffers a traumatic brain injury (“TBI”), there are often serious and life-changing conditions that can require extensive surgery and medical treatment and can lead to significant, permanent impairments, such as loss of memory, speech, motor function, and even death.
-Because of the seriousness and significance, and often permanence, of traumatic brain injuries, victims are often able to make significant recoveries in subsequent civil suits.
+Accordingly, when an individual suffers a traumatic brain injury (“TBI”), there are often serious and life-changing conditions that can require extensive surgery and medical treatment and can lead to significant, permanent impairments, such as loss of memory, speech, motor function and even death.
+Because of the seriousness, significance and often permanence of traumatic brain injuries, victims are often able to make significant recoveries in subsequent civil suits.
 If you suspect you have suffered a brain-related injury as a result of your accident, it is important to contact a skilled personal injury lawyer who can assist you in getting the compensation you need to get your life back on track.
-The knowledgeable attorneys at Batson Nolan are familiar with the struggles TBI sufferers are up against and can help you with your case.
+The knowledgeable attorneys at Batson Nolan PLC are familiar with the struggles TBI sufferers are up against and can help you with your case.

 Motorcycle Accidents

-According to data compiled by the National Highway Traffic Safety and Administration, there are more than four thousand fatal, motorcycle-related crashes every year.
-And while everyone involved in a motorcycle-related incident is at risk for injury, the same report also indicates that an overwhelming 98% of the fatalities associated with motorcycle crashes were the motorcycle rider.
+According to data compiled by the National Highway Traffic Safety Administration, there are more than 4,000 fatal motorcycle-related crashes every year.
+And while everyone involved in a motorcycle-related incident is at risk for injury, the same report also indicates that an overwhelming 98% of the fatalities associated with motorcycle crashes were motorcycle riders.

 The majority of motorcycle collisions also involve a separate vehicle.
-While human error is usually the main cause of the accident (typically the automobile driver’s failure to pay adequate attention when changing lanes) there is a multitude of alternative causes including alcohol and drugs, road conditions, excessive speed, and more.
+While human error is usually the main cause of accidents (typically the automobile driver’s failure to pay adequate attention when changing lanes), there are a multitude of alternative causes, including alcohol and drugs, road conditions, excessive speed and more.
 Regardless of the underlying cause, it is essential that you contact a skilled personal injury attorney as soon as possible after being involved in a motorcycle-related accident.
-Your legal team can assist you in building a personally-tailored and effective trial strategy to protect your legal rights and interests.
+Your legal team can assist you in building a personally tailored and effective trial strategy to protect your legal rights and interests.

 Dog Bites

 Dog bites pose a frequent and serious health concern in today’s society and are the basis for a significant number of civil suits every year.
-According to the American Veterinary Medical Association and the Center for Disease Control, more than 4.5 million people are bitten by dogs each year, half of which are usually children, and 800,000 of which are serious enough to require medical attention.
-In 2017 dog bites accounted for one-third of all homeowners’ liability insurance claims, costing in excess of $700 million with an average payout in excess of $35,000.
-Get the legal support you need – schedule a consultation with one of the highly-skilled Clarksville personal injury lawyers at Batson Nolan PLC today.
+According to the American Veterinary Medical Association and the Centers for Disease Control and Prevention, more than 4.5 million people are bitten by dogs each year, half of whom are usually children and 800,000 of whom are serious enough to require medical attention.
+In 2017, dog bites accounted for one-third of all homeowners’ liability insurance claims, costing in excess of $700 million with an average payout in excess of $35,000.
+Get the legal support you need – schedule a consultation with one of the highly skilled Clarksville personal injury lawyers at Batson Nolan PLC today.

 Nursing Home Abuse

-Nursing home abuse has and continues to be a growing problem in the United States, due in large part to the Baby Boomer generation and the ever-increasing percentage of the population that they make up.
-The 2010 census report found that roughly 13 percent of the population was older than 65 years old, a figure that is expected to rise as high as 20 percent by the year 2050.
+Nursing home abuse has been and continues to be a growing problem in the United States, due in large part to the baby boomer generation and the ever-increasing percentage of the population that they make up.
+The 2010 census report found that roughly 13% of the population was older than 65 years old, a figure that is expected to rise as high as 20% by the year 2050.

 Every day, people are injured by unreasonably dangerous products.
-Injured consumers can file a products liability claim for the following types of defects:
+Injured consumers can file a product liability claim for the following types of defects:

 Premises Liability